-I Am A Killer Cast and Plot: Who’s in It and What’s It About?
+I Am A Killer Cast: Who’s in it?

 The first episode follows the story of a man named Kenneth Foster.
 In 1996, he and a man named Mauricio Brown drove down to the house of Michael LaHood.
 Brown shot LaHood, while Foster waited for him in the car.
 Both Brown and Foster were held guilty for their crime and had been sentenced to death.
 Brown was killed by lethal injection and Foster’s sentence was supposed to follow soon.
 However, just hours before he had to be executed, the sentence was called off.
 Now, he serves a life sentence in prison, hoping for a chance to get out.